jgscott/ECO395M/syllabus.md

 ## Lectures

-Lectures will take place in person starting from the week of January 31st.
-For the first two weeks of class, we will meet via Zoom.
-You can access the video stream via Canvas, by clicking on the Zoom tab in the left sidebar.
+Lectures will take place in person in BRB 1.118.

 ## Software